One 2 One Training

 One to one training sessions in your home and local area are individually tailored to you and your dog.

-One to one sessions typically last 1 hour, but 1.5 hours may be required on the initial consultation to take a thorough history of the particular difficulty you may be experiencing.
-Following your initial one to one session we formulate a training plan that is achievable for you and your family to ensure success.
+One to one sessions typically last 1 hour, but 1.5 hours will be required on the initial session to take a thorough history of the particular difficulty you may be experiencing and formulate a training plan that will work for you and your dog.
+One to ones take place at your home (unless we arrange otherwise).

-Initial one to one visit and written training plan £50
+Initial one to one session and written training plan £50

 When to choose one to one training: